B1LLP4RK/lazyvim-config/README.md

 ### WSL Ubuntu

-- copy and paste the following script to your WSL terminal.
+- Assuming a freshly installed Ubuntu, copy and paste the following script to your WSL terminal.
 Give permission and provide passwords when prompted.

 ```bash
 sudo apt update